 To learn more about Part D plan eligibility and enrollment, costs, coverage, plan types, and more, click heretap here and fill out the form to be connected to Time for 65's partnered licensed agents today.

 Yes, you'll pay a monthly premium to the insurance company whose Part D plan you choose to enroll in.
 Everyone pays for Part D unless you qualify for Medicare's Extra Help Program — Low-Income Subsidy.
 Payments for your Part D coverage are paid through a monthly premium to an insurance carrier.
 In return, you're able to use the insurance carrier's network of pharmacies to purchase your prescribed medications.

 Part D helps you to save money on your prescribed medications because instead of paying full price, you just have a copay or percentage of the drug's cost.
 Your insurance company will pay for the rest of the cost.
-Although Part D premiums vary from one plan to another, according to the Centers for Medicare & Medicaid Services (CMS), over the past three years, average Part D basic premiums have decreased by 13.5 percent, from $34.70 in 2017 to a projected $30 in 2020, saving beneficiaries about $1.9 billion in premium costs over that time.
+Although Part D premiums vary from one plan to another, according to the Centers for Medicare & Medicaid Services (CMS), he base beneficiary premium for a Part D plan in 2021 is $33.06, up from $32.74 in 2020 (actual costs may vary considerably).

 How Much Will Part D Cost?

 The specific amount you pay for your Part D will vary depending on:

 Part D monthly premiums are set by the insurance carriers and differ from plan to plan.
 On average, most states have plans starting around $15 per month.

 In addition to monthly premiums, other Part D costs may include a yearly deductible, as well as copays and coinsurance each time a prescription is filled.
 If your plan has an annual deductible, you generally pay the full amount of your prescription drug purchases until the deductible is met.